Drakensangs/FlightMapEnhanced-WotLK/README.md

  - Faction based color coded zone names on the zone tooltip.
  - The addon now only writes flight paths with a difference of over 1 second to the savedvariable.
 Previously, every flight path would be written.
  - Toggleable minimap button.
+ - Gossip flights have their flight times listed in the dialogue.
  - [**Magnify-WotLK**](https://github.com/rissole/Magnify-WotLK) compatibility.

 ## 👨‍💻 **Authors**